This post was first published in Huffington Post dated 18th Feb 2015.

 Those who fail to comply are subjected to our speculations and judgments…” Must be some medical problem,” or “She is just too career-minded,” “She is too irresponsible to be a mother anyway,” or “She doesn’t want to give up on her freedom,” and the usual stink-eye.

 But not everyone is rude and unkind.
 There are the sympathetic know-it-alls as well who will shower you with condescending comments like, “When the time comes, you’ll change your mind,” or “You like kids, don’t you?” or “Kids are not so bad and it’s different when you have your own,” or “You will do it for your man.”
 Sigh!

 A simple “no” is too hard to swallow for a society of educated, supposedly forward-thinking people.

-Why is it so difficult to accept that some people are just not made to become parents, some are just good doctors, talented painters, great writers or adventurous travellers.
+Why is it so difficult to accept that some people are just not made to become parents, some are just good doctors, talented painters, great writers or adventurous travelers.
 I am sure we need more people in all these categories.
 You see, we need everything except unwanted babies!

 India with about 430 million children has the world’s largest child population.
 Every sixth child in the world, technically, calls India his or her home.
-Still as a society we conveniently burden every woman with expectations of bearing children claiming it’s a tradition too deeply woven in the cultural fabric to be changed.
+Still, as a society, we conveniently burden every woman with expectations of bearing children claiming it’s a tradition too deeply woven in the cultural fabric to be changed.

-Why the world would want another unwanted, uncared for child is beyond my comprehension.
+Why the world would want another unwanted, uncared-for child is beyond my comprehension.
 Wouldn’t it be better if we left the choice to the couple involved and instead concentrated on the little angels that we have already been blessed with?
 Shouldn’t we be more concerned about the welfare of the existing children in this country before we ask another woman when she is planning to have a baby?

 Dear Sam, stand tall for the choice you have made in your life without being apologetic for it anymore!